NetApp/terraform-provider-netapp-ontap/docs/resources/storage_lun_resource.md

 ## Import

-This Resource supports import, which allows you to import existing lun into the state of this resoruce.
+This Resource supports import, which allows you to import existing lun into the state of this resource.
 Import require a unique ID composed of the lun name, volume name, svm name, and cx_profile_name, separated by a comma.

 id = `name`,`volume_name`, `svm_name`, `cx_profile_name`